 We also have a well-equipped Formula Student build area.
 Our electronics labs feature industry-standard facilities help you make the transition from the classroom into an employment setting.

-BBB to include Mathematics and a numerate subject such as Physics, Chemistry, Biology or Geography (this is equivalent to 104-80 UCAS tariff points).
+BBB to include Mathematics and a numerate subject such as Physics, Chemistry, Biology or Geography.

 Pass the Advanced Welsh Baccalaureate Diploma with Grade B in the Skills Challenge Certificate and BB at A Level to include Mathematics and a numerate subject such as Physics, Chemistry, Biology, Geography (this is equivalent to 112 UCAS tariff points).

 BTEC Extended Diploma Distinction Distinction Merit in a relevant subject which must include Maths and Engineering or Science modules (this is equivalent to 112 UCAS tariff points).

 Pass the International Baccalaureate Diploma with a minimum score of 29 overall including a score of 5 in Mathematics and one other Science subject at Higher Level.
 You will also need to obtain a score of 5 or above in English at standard level.